 Fluzone: There are currently two types of influenza (flu) vaccine that we use in Pediatrics.
 One is an injectable vaccine (shot), called Fluzone.
 This is recommended for children who are 6 months to 24 months old, children with underlying medical illnesses (i.e., asthma, diabetes, cardiac disease) and children in households where there is an immunocompromised person.

 Flumist is the other vaccine, which is given intranasally.
-This vaccine, which has been shown to be even more effective than the shot in past years, can be given to children 2 years old and up, who do not have any of the risk factors listed above.
-However, this vaccine was determined to not be effective against the current strains of influenza and is therefore not being given in the 2016-2017 season.
-At this point, there is no further information as to whether or not it will be used next year.
+This vaccine, which had been shown to be even more effective than the shot in past years, can be given to children 2 years old and up, who do not have any of the risk factors listed above.
+However, this vaccine was determined to not be effective against the strains of influenza in the past few years and is therefore has not been given in the seasons from 2016 on.
+At this point, there is no further information as to whether or not it will be used in the future.

 The current American Academy of Pediatrics recommendation is that all children, ages 6 months through 18 years of age receive an Influenza vaccine.